PandiTAKTAK/Oathsworn/output/chapter1/section_59.md

 ### As you approach the thick wooden gate, a small slat slides unevenly open and a weary, coal-caked face peers out.

 Moments pass as he eyes you with suspicion taking inventory of your many weapons.
 Then one of you reveals the mark on your wrist.
-He grimaces, "Free Company …eerrr… let me get this open."
+He grimaces, "Free Company â€¦eerrrâ€¦ let me get this open."

 The slat slams shut and you hear chains strain as a mechanism pulls the gate open, swinging out just wide enough to squeeze through.
 You move into the gateway passage and find it blocked ahead by an iron portcullis, a second layer of defense creating a quarantine area.
 In the passage with you is a single table, lit by a foul smelling lantern on the wall.
 You hand him your papers.